You like potato and I like potahto

 Who can wait for the dust to settle before we clarify interrelated terms?
 We can’t.
 And we bet you can’t either.
 That’s why we compiled a brief glossary.
 If you’re involved in customer education (or only just interested in understanding today’s customer experience landscape) this quick reference guide is intended for you.

-Top Terms Every Customer Education Professional Should Understand
+Customer Education Glossary: Terms Every Training Professional Should Understand

 Customer Adoption – Broadly speaking, adoption is what happens in the customer lifecycle between onboarding and renewal.
 It primarily refers to frequency and depth of product or service use.
 Adoption guidance is typically delivered through support services, professional services and/or education services teams.
 Although each specialty applies different engagement approaches and delivery models, all are focused on ensuring that customers use products or services effectively.